 The different types of beer glasses available around the world are vast.
-However, we wanted to put together an overview of the most popular beer glasses that are used in many craft beer bars today.
+So we wanted to put together an overview of the most popular beer glasses that are used in many craft beer bars today.

-The pint glass is by far the most popular beer glassware used.
+The pint glass is by far the most popular beer glass used.
 Almost cylindrical in shape, the pint glass has a slight taper and wide mouth.
 Traditionally this would hold 20 imperial fluid ounces, and you still find these used for many British ales and stouts with thick heads, however, an American pint holds 16 US fluid ounces and is the standard used today for most lagers, pale ales, and pilsners.

 Weizen Glass / Wheat Beer Glass

 Specifically made to help with the larger volume and a head that foams more than other beers, the Weizen glass (or wheat beer glass) is tall, thin, and has a large opening, helping to release those banana/clove/citrus aromas that wheat beers are known for.
-Most will hold 0.5 Litres of beer, thanks to their European origin (that’s 16.9 fl oz), but sometimes there are variations in the sizing.
+Most will hold 0.5 Litres of beer, thanks to their European origin (that’s 16.9 fl oz), but sometimes there are variations in sizing.

 Goblet or Chalice Glass

 Goblets are stemmed, bulbous glasses of medium size, perfect for a healthy pour of Belgian ales, German bocks, and other big heavy beers.
 Chalices are very similar in size and shape, but with somewhat thicker glass and heavier stems.
 They both aim to maintain a head of around one inch, use a wide mouth for easy sipping, and hold around 13 ounces of beer.

 Named to reference its shape, the tulip glass begins rounded at the stem, but has an elongated top, making a glass that better maintains the head of more effervescent beers such as pale ales, while also trapping the more forward aromas of Scottish ales and American double/imperial IPAs.

 Snifter Glasses for Beer